RemiBou/remibou.github.io/_posts/2019-01-26-Manage-CosmosDB-objects-with-my-package.md

 ```
 - Run your app

-I'll try to automate the step 2 and 3 when installing the package.
+I'll try later to automate the step 2 and 3 when installing the package.

 ## Conclusion

 This package was fun to build and design and I think I got something nice.
-Now I have many features to do ([read here the todo list](https://github.com/RemiBou/RemiBou.CosmosDB.Migration)), but before that I have to setup the test suite so the user will be reassured that the package is stable.
+Now I have many features to do [read here the todo list](https://github.com/RemiBou/RemiBou.CosmosDB.Migration)), but before that I have to setup the test suite so the user will be reassured that the package is stable.